PhD in Population Health Science

-Students in the program come from a variety of fields and have included:
+Students in the program come from a variety of fields and training backgrounds and have included:

-- Healthcare professionals working within healthcare settings, healthcare plans or management companies, academic organizations, community organizations, and public/government entities
+- Healthcare professionals- including Health information technology (HIT) professionals- working within healthcare settings, healthcare plans or management companies, academic organizations, community organizations, and public/government entities

-- Pharmaceutical, biotechnology, and device industry professionals working in outcomes research, product reimbursement, medical communications, new product development, biostatistics, regulatory, and medical science liaison field operations
+- Pharmaceutical and biotechnology professionals working in outcomes research, new product development, biostatistics, regulatory, and medical science liaison field operations

 The Jefferson Difference

-Students in our programs also receive on-going support throughout the program.
-Before you begin classes, you work with an Academic Coach to review your career goals, set a weekly schedule, and determine your course plan.
+Students in the PhD our programs also receive on-going support throughout the program.
 During the program, we help you register for courses, obtain course materials, and liaise with other offices throughout campus to troubleshoot any problems you may encounter along the way.